TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Then check results at:
   https://tug.org/TUGboat/tbVV-N/tbnnnwhatever.html

-Then, when ready to make the pdfs public, do the production crossref upload.
-It costs money to register dois, so don't do it until ready, so you have to edit crossref/Makefile to enable it:
+Then, when close enough to making the pdfs public, do the production crossref upload.
+It costs money to register dois, so you have to edit crossref/Makefile to enable it:
   # temporarily delete "checkme!" from crossref/Makefile
   make upload-real  # in crossref subdirectory
   # undo Makefile edit